 Researchers say that you have only 7 seconds to grab the visitor’s attention.
 Once lost, he may not visit your website again!
 This ensures that the load time of a WordPress website should be optimized enough so that your visitors could stay and see what your site is all about.
 Not only this, the search engine giant, Google prioritizes the websites that are loaded under 2 seconds in its search engine result pages (SERPs).

 I’m sure you must have found many articles on speed up a WordPress site, but (you may) didn’t get a success as you expected.
-It is because most of the WordPress users rely on the front-end speed of a site neglecting their back-end hosting environment.
+It is because most of the WordPress users rely on the front-end speed of a site neglecting their WordPress hosting environment.
 Therefore, they must know choosing the best hosting for WordPress is the first step of a speedy and successful website.

 Today, I will conduct a few tests and let WordPress users know, how well a 1-click WordPress website performs on the best WordPress hosting like Cloudways.